snrnats/doc-centre/docfx_project/pro/api/shipments/using_shipment_tags.md

 ---
 # Using Shipment Tags

-Allocation tags are a type of allocation rule that enables you to filter the list of available carrier services on a per-shipment basis, no matter which allocation endpoints you use in your integration. <span class="highlight">IS THIS STILL THE CASE OR DO THEY NOW ONLY WORK WITH THE ALLOCATION WITH FILTERS ENDPOINT?</span>They are generally used as a flexible means of excluding carrier services that would not be suitable for a particular shipment.
+Allocation tags are a type of allocation rule that enables you to filter the list of available carrier services on a per-shipment basis, no matter which allocation endpoints you use in your integration.
+They are generally used as a flexible means of excluding carrier services that would not be suitable for a particular shipment.

 Tagged shipments can only be allocated to those carrier services that have a matching tag.
 You can still allocate untagged shipments to a carrier service that has tags.

 For example, a retailer might use the UI to add a `Flammables` tag to all the carrier services that they wanted to use for flammable products.
 They would then add the `Flammables` tag to all shipments containing flammable products.
 PRO would only allocate those shipments tagged as `Flammables` to a shipment in the pre-approved `Flammables` list.

 ### Configuring Allocation Tags

-To associate tags with carrier services, <span class="highlight">INSTRUCTIONS FOR TAGGING CARRIER SERVICES IN THE NEW UI IN HERE</span>

 To tag a shipment, add the required tag into the shipment's `tags` property, either at creation or via the [Update Shipment](/pro/api/shipments/creating_shipments.html?tabs=contents-example%2Ccreate-shipment-request%2Ccreate-shipment-response%2Cexample-update-shipment-request#updating-shipments) endpoint.
 The `tags` property is a simple array listing all the tags that apply to the shipment.